matthias-reis/carda-gatsby/content/articles/2022/01/desert-of-real-1.md

 language: en
 languageLink: /2022/01/wanheda-interview/
 ---
-**With their debut album, "Desert of Real", the Belgian post-rock collective Wanheda aims to question the vanity and egocentricity of humanity in the present.
+**With their new album, "Desert of Real", the Belgian post-rock collective Wanheda aims to question the vanity and egocentricity of humanity in the present.
 It is an indirect continuation of their EP, "Cenozoic Explosion ", from 2018.**

 Back then, the band already worked with the topic of human greed and the influence of our unstoppable destruction of the planet and attracted the attention of the post-music scene.